Introduction to Version Control with Git

 For whom is this course?

 The target audience of this workshop are beginners without prior experience with Git and GitHub.
-However, it might also be interesting if you already use Git for your personal projects but want to learn more about the underlying concepts and collaboration using Git and GitHub.
+However, the workshop might also be interesting if you already use Git for your personal projects but want to learn more about the underlying concepts and collaboration using Git and GitHub.

 Who is the instructor?